readysettech/readyset/docs/src/getting_started.md

    ```

    > **NOTE**: On Linux you may want to manage docker as the non-root user, see [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/).

+4. **[Optional] Configure linking to system library dependencies for faster builds**

+  ReadySet has a few system dependencies that have a long build time.
+Instead
+  of re-compiling them each time `cargo build` is invoked, we can instead make
+  sure the system libraries are installed and set some environmental variables
+  so that cargo can link with the system libraries directly.

+  - **librocksdb-sys**

+    librocksdb-sys also uses lz4 and has a separate flag that will pick it up
+    when running its build.rs script.

+    > **NOTE** adjust the lib directory based on your system--the path below is
+    > the default for MacOS/homebrew

+    **Fish**
+    ```
+    set -Ux ROCKSDB_LIB_DIR "/opt/homebrew/lib/"
+    set -Ux LZ4_LIB_DIR "/opt/homebrew/lib/"
+    ```

+    **Bash**
+    ```
+    export ROCKSDB_LIB_DIR="/opt/homebrew/lib/"
+    export LZ4_LIB_DIR="/opt/homebrew/lib/"
+    ```
+  - **openssl-sys**

+    openssl-sys will automatically pick up the system dependency _unless_ the
+    "vendored" feature is set.
+We set this feature in our installer crate (for
+    good reason), but if we know the system library will work for us and are
+    re-compiling the installer crate ourselves, we can remove that feature flag
+    locally to speed up build times.
+This only applies if compiling the
+    installer crate itself.

+    Modify installer/Cargo.toml to remove the "vendored" feature flag.
+Update
+    the appropriate target for your dev environment.

+    ```toml
+    [target.aarch64-apple-darwin.dependencies]
+    openssl = { version = "*" }
+    ```

 With all of the tools you'll need installed, you're ready to tackle the [Hello ReadySet!](./hello_readyset.md) project! 🎉🎉🎉